 - How do I get compensated fairly if I am hit by a hit and run, drunk driving or reckless driving criminal motorist?

 At the time of the mishap, please get the names, addresses and phone numbers of any witnesses to the car crash.
 If you have a camera or a cell phone with a camera, please take pictures of your automobile as well as the other van, SUV, truck or Motor Vehicle.
 Don’t forget to take videos and pictures of the scene of the car wreck.
 If you have any bruises or physical conditions that are noticeable, please take pictures of the physical condition as soon as possible.
 Please do not give any statement to the insurance adjuster until you have had the opportunity to speak with an attorney.
 Please call Rhode Island Car Accident Lawyer / Rhode Island personal injury attorney, David Slepkow. at 401-437-1100.

-2) How do I determine how much money I am entitled to as a result of the RI Pedestrian, bicycle or premises liability accident?
+How do I determine how much money I am entitled to?

-3) Does Rhode Island and Providence Plantations have a statute of limitations for personal injury and premises liability cases?
+Does Rhode Island have a statute of limitations?

-There is a three year statute of limitations to file a lawsuit for most negligence and slip and fall causes of action in Rhode Island (RI).
+There is a 3 year statute of limitations to file a lawsuit for most negligence and slip and fall causes of action in Rhode Island (RI).
 If you do not file a lawsuit within three years from the date of the accident, you will be forever barred from filing a claim as a result of the accident.
-In the event that the claim is for personal injuries against a city or a town, there are very strict notice requirements.
+If the claim is for personal injuries against a city or a town, there are very strict notice requirements.
 Please consult with a personal injury attorney in Rhode Island concerning how to comply with those notice requirements.
 This statute of limitations does not only apply to garden variety car accidents but also applies to RI wrongful death claims and semi trucking accidents as well as motorcycle collisions.

 You have the legal right to file a claim against the person or corporation whose negligence caused your injury.
 However, in many cases the negligent party does not have the assets or funds to be able to pay your damages.
 So long as you have uninsured or under-insured motorist protection, you will be able to file a claim against your own insurance company for uninsured or under-insured claims.

-6) What are the different types of premises Liability Claims besides your standard Slip and Fall Claim?
+What are the different types of premises Liability Claims?

 Information concerning stiffness, low back pain, dizziness, shoulder pain, headaches, neck pain concerning the diagnosis and treatment of whiplash injuries from auto accidents and rear end collisions from accidents.